Willcox-Research-Group/rom-operator-inference-Python3/README.md

 If _n_ is large, as it often is in high-consequence engineering applications, it is computationally expensive to numerically solve the FOM.
 This package provides tools for constructing a _reduced-order model_ (ROM) that is up to quadratic in the state **x** with optional linear control inputs **u**.
 The procedure is data-driven, non-intrusive, and relatively inexpensive.
-In the most general case, the code can construct and solve a reduced-order system of the form
+In the most general case, the code can construct and solve a reduced-order system with the polynomial form

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?\dot{\hat{\mathbf{x}}}(t)=\hat{\mathbf{c}}+\hat{A}\hat{\mathbf{x}}(t)+\hat{H}(\hat{\mathbf{x}}\otimes\hat{\mathbf{x}})(t)+\hat{B}\mathbf{u}(t),"/>